0

 1. PRECOCIOUS PUBERTY

 This is a condition in which puberty begins at a very early age.
 When children develop secondary sexual characteristics before the age of eight for girls, nine for boys, they are said to have precocious puberty.
-It is linked to several gynecological conditions including infertility, endometriosis, adenomyosis and polycystic ovarian syndrome as well as stunted growth.
+It has been associated with disruptions to gynecological health and normal development in some research contexts.
+For more detail, authoritative resources such as the NIH and EPA provide current research on these associations.

 2. THE EFFECT OF XENOESTROGENS ON WOMEN